mccright/rand-notes/cryptocurrency-notes.md

 *This is just a scratchpad of my reading and opinions for now*.

 ### TLDR:
 See '[Only good for drug dealers': More Nobel prize winners snub bitcoin](https://finance.yahoo.com/news/good-drug-dealers-nobel-prize-winners-snub-bitcoin-184903784.html)' for a short article about how a number of Nobel prize laureates in economics think about cryptocurrency -- the short version is: "it should have a zero price," ..."The only advantage as far as I can see is you can be a crook..."
+While that narrow set of opinions may be effectively disputed, my belief is that dealing with this thread deserves some level of caution and I recommend investing material effort and creativity in any analysis of their underlying ideas...

+The [legal status](https://en.wikipedia.org/wiki/Cryptocurrency#Legality) of cryptocurrencies varies substantially from one jurisdiction to another.

 Maybe cryptocurrency activity is just another expression of the [Greater fool theory](https://en.wikipedia.org/wiki/Greater_fool_theory).